sigsep/open-unmix-paper-joss/paper.md

 First, we provide MUSDB18 [@rafii17] and MUSDB18-HQ [@musdb18hq] which are the largest freely available datasets; this comes with a complete toolchain to easily parse and read the datasets [@musdb].
 We maintain _museval_, the most used evaluation package for source separation [@museval].
 We also are the organizers of the largest source separation evaluation campaign such as [@sisec18].
 And, we implemented a reference implementation of multi-channel wiener filter implementation released in [@norbert].
-The `sigsep` community is organized and presented on its [own website](https://sigsep.github.com). _Open-Unmix_ itself is hosted on [https://open.unmix.app](https://open.unmix.app), which links to the framework implementations and provide all further information such as audio demos.
+The `sigsep` community is organized and presented on its [own website](https://sigsep.github.com). _Open-Unmix_ itself can be found on [https://open.unmix.app](https://open.unmix.app), which links to all other relevant sites and provides further information such as audio demos.

 ## Outlook